axoflow/axosyslog-core-docs/content/shared/chunk/option-destination-hook.md

 N/A

-*Description:* Defines an external program that is executed when the {{% productparam "abbrev" %}} configuration is initiated, for example, on startup or during a {{% productparam "abbrev" %}} reload.
+*Description:* Defines an external program that is executed when the {{% param "product.abbrev" %}} configuration is initiated, for example, on startup or during a {{% param "product.abbrev" %}} reload.

 *teardown()*